-On September 15, 2023, WLF urged the Kentucky Court of Appeals to reverse an unreasonable punitive-damages award.
-WLF’s brief shows that the evidence did not support punitive damages because the defendants’ overzealous pursuit of potential fraud did not amount to oppression, fraud, malice, or gross negligence.
-WLF’s brief also explains why the Fourteenth Amendment’s Due Process Clause limits punitive damages to the amount of compensatory damages when the compensatory-damages award is substantial.
-Here, the $21 million punitive-damages award was over 15 times the compensatory-damages award.
+On May 3, 2024, the Kentucky Court of Appeals vacated a damages award against the defendants.
+This was a victory for WLF, which submitted an amicus brief supporting the defendants.
+Although the court did not reach the punitive damages issues, WLF’s brief showed that the evidence did not support an award of punitive damages.
+WLF’s brief also explained why the Fourteenth Amendment’s Due Process Clause limits punitive damages to the amount of compensatory damages when the compensatory-damages award is substantial.
 WLF’s brief was filed with the pro bono assistance of Byron N. Miller of Thompson Miller & Simpson PLC.

 Documents